-Stir it all up, reduce the heat to low, and continue to cook until everything is ready to be mixed together.
+Stir it all up, bring to a quick boil and then reduce the heat to low, and continue to cook until everything is ready to go into the casserole dish.

 Oh! and make sure to add some corn because it’s really delicious.
 Eric has always added sweet corn to his chili and I think it adds a perfect amount of sweet to it.